Understanding Types of Breach of Contract

 Unlike anticipatory breach, an actual breach happens when the time for performance has already arrived — and one party simply fails to deliver.
 It can be late delivery, non-payment, or not performing at all.
 These breaches may be major or minor, depending on their impact.

-With legal assistant capabilities, you can easily assess such breaches by asking the system to identify missed deadlines or incomplete obligations across multiple contracts.
-Instead of poring over spreadsheets or shared drives, AI instantly extracts the data you need to evaluate your options and document evidence for any follow-up action.
+With the AI Legal Assistant, you can easily assess such breaches by asking the system to identify missed deadlines or incomplete obligations across multiple contracts.
+Instead of poring over spreadsheets or shared drives, AI does the work — instantly extracting the data you need to evaluate your options and document evidence for any follow-up action.

 What Businesses Should Take Away